azzy9/plugin.video.lbryplus/README.md

-# Kodi/XBMC plugin for LBRY and Odysee
+# Kodi plugin for LBRY with Odysee integration

 This plugin is a fork from https://github.com/accumulator/plugin.video.lbry by accumulator.